huobinzy/carla/Docs/build_windows.md

 * [__Python3 x64__](https://www.python.org/downloads/) is the main scripting language in CARLA.
 Having a x32 version installed may cause conflict, so it is highly advisable to have it uninstalled.

 !!!
 Important
     Be sure that the above programs are added to the [environment path](https://www.java.com/en/download/help/path.xml).
 Remember that the path added should correspond to the progam's `bin` directory.
+Python path may not be the 'bin' directory.
+It may be '...\AppData\Local\Programs\Python\Python39',  '...\AppData\Local\Programs\Python\Python39\Scripts', '...\AppData\Roaming\Python\Python39' or '...\AppData\Roaming\Python\Python39\Scripts'.
+If Python path are not added to [environment path](https://www.java.com/en/download/help/path.xml), the Python dependencies will not be installed correctly.

 #### Python dependencies

-Run the following command to install the dependencies for the Python API client:
+Run the following command in cmd window or Windows PowerShell to install the dependencies for the Python API client:

     pip3 install --user setuptools